diogoff/isttok-tomography/README.md

     - The signal offset is removed based on the signal average for _t_ < 0 s.

-    - The signals are subsampled from 2 MHz to 10 kHz.
+    - The signals are subsampled from 2 MHz to 10 kHz and clipped to zero to remove any negative values.

-    - The signals data and time are stored separately in `signals_data.npy` and `signals_time.npy`.
+    - The data and time are stored separately in `signals_data.npy` and `signals_time.npy`.

 ![signals-top](https://raw.githubusercontent.com/diogoff/isttok-tomography/master/images/signals-top.png)
 ![signals-front](https://raw.githubusercontent.com/diogoff/isttok-tomography/master/images/signals-front.png)